kKdH/nixcfg/doc/instructions.md

      initrd (loop)/boot//nix/store/gvyk99li3i5z5i125fffs39hsmycphij-initrd-linux-6.12.48/initrd
    }
    ```
+   **TODO:** Check if it is possible to use `configfile` to load the ISOs grub config.

 > [!NOTE]
-> To get the right path into the nix store, mount the iso and open the file `/EFI/BOOT/grub.cfg` and copy the path from one of the menu entries.
+> To get the right path into the nix store, mount the iso, open the file `/EFI/BOOT/grub.cfg` and copy the path from one of the menu entries.

 5. NixOS menu entry
    ```
    menuentry "NixOS" --unrestricted {
-     insmod part_gpt
      insmod cryptodisk
      insmod luks2
      insmod lvm